zack/slackbot/README.md

 1) To deploy the latest version in production, send the command `?deploy`.
 Check what version is running with `?version`.

 # APIs
+You should delete the relevant lines from the `.env` file for any APIs you do not wish to use.

 ## Google
 The command ?summon uses google image search.
 In order to use this commands, you'll need to follow the instructions [here](https://github.com/abhi11210646/image-search-google) and then fill in the correct keys in `.env`.